developer-portal/content/tech/languages/python/multiple-pythons.md

 `python2` and `python3` packages, are only provided for developer's convenience so you can run your test suites.
 Critical security bugs might not be always fixed and those interprets are not intended for production.
+Especially the development version might be quite unstable.

 ## Getting it and running it all with tox

 [Tox](https://tox.readthedocs.io/) is tool that helps you test your Python code on multiple Pythons.
-If you install it on Fedora via the dnf package manager, you'll automatically get all the CPythons and PyPys:
+If you install it on Fedora via the dnf package manager, you'll automatically get all the CPythons (except the development version) and PyPys:

 ```bash
 sudo dnf install tox
 ```

-Note: This will only install the Python interpreters on Fedora 25 or newer, on older Fedoras, you need to install the packages specifically.

 If you are not yet familiar with tox, don't worry.
 This short example will show you how to start.